Reading time: 4 minutes

 Fund trustees can ensure they pass the sole purpose test by asking themselves a simple question before making any decision on investing SMSF funds:

 “What’s the purpose of this investment?”
-The answer of course should be to provide retirement benefits for SMSF members.
+The answer, of course, should be to provide retirement benefits for SMSF members.

 If the purpose is to immediately benefit SMSF members or related parties, the trustees should avoid making the investment.